- Published on

 Deploying Container using Lambda

-in the last post.
+We have created a docker image and persisted it in ECR in the last post.
 Let's see how to use that image and run it using Lambda.

 - Create a new lambda function with name

-and choose the type asContainer Image
+MLOps-Basicsand choose the type asContainer Image

 - Select the corresponding image and tag from

-after clicking onBrowse Images
+ECRafter clicking onBrowse Imagesoption

 - Since the model size is more than 100MB and it will take some time to load, go the

-section and update the memory size and timeout
+Configurationsection and update the memory size and timeout

 - Now let's configure the

-so that the lambda can be tested.
-Go to theTest
+Testso that the lambda can be tested.
+Go to theTestsection and configure the test event.

 - Click on

-button, after a while logs can be visible as following:
+Testbutton, after a while logs can be visible as following:

 Now that the lambda is setup, let's trigger it using API Gateway.
 Before doing that some code changes needs to be done so that the lambda knows what function to call when it is triggered.

-in the root directory.
+Create a file called lambda_handler.py in the root directory.
 The contents of the file are as follows:

 import json